Submit your film to Docs for Sale

 Regulations & Fees

-If your film is selected for Docs for Sale 2019, it will be available in the viewing library at the festival and included in the online catalogue, where it will be available to potential buyers in a secure, password-protected environment for one year.
+If your film is selected for Docs for Sale 2020, it will be included in the online catalogue, where it will be available to potential buyers in a secure, password-protected environment for one year.

 The applicant will guarantee to have secured clearance from the copyright holders of any copyrighted materials included within the submitted film and any photographs submitted relating to the film for all purposes for which the material will be used, including screening, promotion during the IDFA festival, press publications and inclusion in the online IDFA Collection, among other purposes.
 The applicant will guarantee to hold IDFA harmless from any claims from copyright holders in relation to use of the submitted film by IDFA for the agreed purposes.
 IDFA reserves the right to disqualify any film with unauthorized inclusion of copyrighted materials.